 New songs in production.
 Acoustic-forward, voice, mandolin, and guitar at the center, recorded with the same patience the books require.

-Live appearances, book signings, public speaking, and music performance.
-Inquiries from venues, festivals, libraries, retreats, and private events welcome.
+Press and media inquiries, film partnership conversations, live appearances, book signings, public speaking, and music performance.
+Inquiries from journalists, producers, festivals, venues, libraries, retreats, and private events welcome.